mkamenet3/SpatialRegPovertyR/data/README.md

 # data

-This folder contains the data for the analysis found in "Spatial Regression Analysis of Poverty in R" (2019) by Chi, Kamenetsky, Wang, and Zhu.
+This folder contains the data for the analysis found in "Spatial Regression Analysis of Poverty in R" (2019) by Kamenetsky, Chi, Wang, and Zhu *([Spatial Demography](https://link.springer.com/article/10.1007/s40980-019-00048-0))*.
+Supplementary tutorials can be on the GitHub pages site found [here](https://mkamenet3.github.io/SpatialRegPovertyR/).

 The variable of interest is poverty (*povty*), measured as the percentage of